Wednesday, December 29, 2010

 Here's another verse that is often used out of context, and manipulated to say something different than what the text actually says.

 D&C 21:4-5 " Wherefore, meaning the church, thou shalt give heed unto all his words and commandments which he shall give unto you as he receiveth them, walking in all holiness before me; For his word ye shall receive, as if from mine own mouth, in all patience and faith."

 Here's the verse in context.
 The revelation heading is important.
 It reads: Revelation given to Joseph Smith the Prophet, at Fayette, New York, April 6, 1830.
 This revelation is to Joseph Smith.
 As the first few verses indicate.
 This is a revelation to Joseph, about Joseph.
 That's why the first few verses use "he" and "his" in the singular. (parenthesis below are mine).
 Because it's about Joseph.
-Which is obvious if you don't take the 1 verse out of context.
+Which is obvious if you don't take this out of context.

-The revelation reads: Behold, there shall be a record kept among you; and in it thou (Joseph) shalt be called a seer, a translator, a prophet, an apostle of Jesus Christ, an elder of the church through the will of God the Father, and the grace of your Lord Jesus Christ, Being inspired of the Holy Ghost to lay the foundation thereof, and to build it up unto the most holy faith.
+Behold, there shall be a record kept among you; and in it thou (Joseph) shalt be called a seer, a translator, a prophet, an apostle of Jesus Christ, an elder of the church through the will of God the Father, and the grace of your Lord Jesus Christ, Being inspired of the Holy Ghost to lay the foundation thereof, and to build it up unto the most holy faith.
 Which church was organized and established in the year of your Lord eighteen hundred and thirty, in the fourth month, and on the sixth day of the month which is called April.
 Wherefore, meaning the church, thou shalt give heed unto all his (Joseph's) words and commandments which he (Joseph) shall give unto you as he (Joseph) receiveth them, walking in all holiness before me; For his (Joseph's) word ye shall receive, as if from mine own mouth, in all patience and faith.